 Vitamin B12 supplements come as tablets, sublingual tablets, or liquids.
 Except in extreme cases of deficiency, shots of B12 aren’t overly necessary.
 The tablets depend on digestive function for the most part, which is one reason they’re not as effective.
-The benefit of sublingual vitamin B12 is that you don’t need to rely on digestion.
+The benefit of sublingual vitamin B12 is that you don’t have to rely on digestion.
 Here’s how Sublingual B12 works: sublingual forms of B12 — whether in liquid or tablet form — are placed under the tongue.
 You hold it in your mouth to allow the B12 to absorb directly into your blood through the membrane in your mouth.
-This bypasses the digestive process and the need for intrinsic factor.
+This bypasses the digestive process.

 Advantages of Sublingual B12

 Sublingual B12 circumvents digestion so you can get a lot of value out of it regardless of the state of your stomach or intrinsic factor production.
 Most sublingual vitamin B12 formulas have the same types of B12 that your body prefers — methylcobalamin and adenosylcobalamin.
 Other B12 supplements may contain B12 in the form of cyanocobalamin, which requires your liver to remove the cyanide (cyano-) molecule before it can create a natural methylcobalamin form.

 Global Healing's B12 Blend is a vegan-friendly supplement that contains methylcobalamin and adenosylcobalamin, the two most bioactive forms of B12.
 This high-quality supplement is an excellent choice for vegans and vegetarians, or for anyone who has concern they may not get enough B12 in their diet.

 Do you use sublingual B12?
 Tell us how it’s working for you!